Here’s another simple Japanese stir-fry starring shirataki, the so-called “miracle noodles.” Eat

 Toasted sesame seeds to taste

-Add shirataki to small pan of boiling, salted water.
-When water returns to boil, cook 1 minute.
+In small pan of boiling, salted water, boil shirataki on medium heat 1 minute.
 Drain.
 Line baking sheet with paper towels.
 Spread out shirataki to air-dry.
 Cut strands into manageable lengths.

 Heat 10-inch (25 cm) skillet on medium 1 minute.
 Add oil.
 Add chili, then shirataki.
-Cook, stirring often, 1 minute, until hot and well coated.
-Add sake and cook, stirring often, 1 to 2 minutes, until evaporated.
+Cook, stirring often, 1 minute, or until hot and well coated.
+Add sake.
+Cook, stirring often, 1 to 2 minutes, until evaporated.
 Add soy sauce and sugar.
 Cook, stirring often, 1 to 2 minutes, until liquid evaporates.
 Add onions.
-Cook, stirring, 1 minute.
+Cook, stirring often, 1 minute.
 Remove from heat.
 Add salt.

 Makes 1-3/4 cups (425 mL).